 To navigate within the design document display, hold the right mouse button and drag to pan, and use the mouse wheel to zoom.
 Choose view options from the menu to incrementally zoom in/out, fit the document to the available view space or open it in full screen mode – press Esc to return to normal view mode.
 When viewing a PCB in 3D mode, selected using the button in the top border, hold the left mouse button and drag to alter the view angle.

 Along with pop-summary information associated with a selected design object, Web Review also provides a more comprehensive data listing in its Properties pane, toggled open (if not already) from the icon in the top border of the interface.

-In the schematic view the panel lists the properties and pin data (if applicable) for a selected object, such as a component part, net, power object, etc. When viewing a PCB document the panel will show the properties of selected board layout objects such as pads, fills and nets.
-Where PCB objects typical overlay each other, such as when they occupy the same 2D space on different layers, clicking on the layout will open an annotated drop down list so the desired object can be selected.
+In the schematic view, the panel lists the properties and pin data (if applicable) for a selected object, such as a component part, net, power object, etc. When viewing a PCB document the panel will show the properties of selected board layout objects such as pads, fills and nets.
+Where PCB objects typically overlay each other, such as when they occupy the same 2D space on different layers, clicking on the layout will open an annotated drop down list so the desired object can be selected.

 Web Review includes an advanced search capability that can be used to find any object in the design, including objects with a specific parameter.

 Select the icon in the left sidebar header to invoke the object Search mode.
 To specify the search filter select an object type from the presented list, add a suffix to a selected object type, or just enter a specific search string.
 All objects that match the filter constraint are then listed.
 Select an entry in the list to automatically open its host document (if necessary) and zoom to the selected object.

 When clicking through a large number of search results of varying object types (indicated by their matching icons), the search system will automatically open the related document and then select and zoom to that object regardless of its type -- as illustrated in the below video.